Chapter 1

 = Volume of immersed part

-= water and immersed object density difference
+= water and immersed object density

 g = Gravitational acceleration